-Chapter 23, Wayfarers, Memories, and Soft First Touches
+Chapter 23, Wayfares, Memories, and Soft First Touches

-Chapter 23, Wayfarers, Memories, and Soft First Touches
+Chapter 23, Wayfares, Memories, and Soft First Touches

 “Enjoy what you have